Smart Zoning and Thermostat Setup in Tarzana for sleep, smoke, and room-by-room comfort.

 Common mistakes the audit catches before crew day

-In Tarzana specifically, duct condition, electrical readiness, condenser clearances, and filter cabinet upgrades before dense filtration compounds the risk.
-Filter upgrades should be designed with pressure drop and cabinet depth, not sold as a simple filter swap.
+Field reality in Tarzana: Filter upgrades should be designed with pressure drop and cabinet depth, not sold as a simple filter swap.
+The audit accounts for it.
+Cheap quotes do not.

 08